rayhannabi/RNAlertController/README.md

 ## Installation

 ### Via Cocoapods
 **RNAlertController** is available through [CocoaPods](https://cocoapods.org/pods/RNAlertController).
-To install it, simply add the following line to your Podfile:
+To install the latest version, simply add the following line to your Podfile:

 ```ruby
 # Swift 5.0 or later